 The price of the activity includes specialized guide, transport from Figueira de Castelo Rodrigo, fee for nature conservation, insurance.

-Groups from 4 to 6 participants.
+Groups up to 6 participants.
 Other conditions please contact us.

 Must add 23% of VAT.